davidrunger/runger_config/README.md

 Runger::Settings.current_environment = "development"
 ```

-You can also specify the `ANYWAY_ENV=development` environment variable to set the current environment for configuration.
+You can also specify the `RUNGER_ENV=development` environment variable to set the current environment for configuration.

 YAML files should be in this format: